 And with smartphones now becoming a powerful tool in the workplace, it’s an argument which spills over into the business world.

-The pros and cons of the competing systems is something MyMobileWorkers has looked into in great depth and it’s the reason we believe there’s one clear winner.
+The advantages and disadvantages of the competing systems are something that our software, MyMobileWorkers, has looked into in great depth and it’s the reason we believe there’s one clear winner.

 Here’s a look at some of the reasons why we think Android are the right devices for mobile workers, and why we chose to develop our mobile workforce management software for Android devices: